ByteRookie/AGS_Service/README.md

 * **AGS Service Source** – numeric media source value for the selected item.
 * **AGS Service Inactive TV Speakers** – speakers attached to TVs that are currently inactive.

+## Action Queue

+AGS queues all `media_player` service calls to avoid race conditions while grouping speakers.
+All status calculations now wait for queued actions to finish before sensors refresh, ensuring the latest group state is used.

 ## License

 This project is released under a Non-Commercial License.
 See the [LICENSE](LICENSE) file for details.

 # Changelog

+### v1.3.6
+- Restored the TV source reset when a room turns off
+- Delay the source change slightly so the unjoin completes without errors
+- Final-room shutdown still uses `media_stop`

+### v1.3.5
+- Removed the pre-action sensor refresh for join/unjoin

+### v1.3.3
+- Ensured playlist clears when the last room turns off
+- Join action now falls back to the preferred primary speaker

+### v1.3.2
+- Added optional `AGS Actions` switch when sensors are enabled
+- Room switches now directly join/unjoin speakers
+- Turning the final room off also pauses and clears its playlist
+- Removed the primary speaker retry delay

 ### v1.3.0
 - Added schedule entity support and auto-start when the schedule turns on